 When moving a virtual machine, you must either enable Live migration for virtual machines or stop it first.

-You don’t need to specify the source remote if it is your default remote, and you can leave out the target instance name if you want to use the same instance name.
+In both cases, you don’t need to specify the source remote if it is your default remote, and you can leave out the target instance name if you want to use the same instance name.

 If you want to move the instance to a specific cluster member, specify it with the